Viscously Spreading Accretion Disks around Black Holes: Implications for TDEs, LFBOTs and other Transients: Applications

 We find from our time-evolving models that the disk radius initially doubles on a timescale of $\sim t_\mathrm{visc}/3$, and we have therefore included this factor of $1/3$ in the values presented in Figure \ref{fig:constant_lum}.
 From equation (\ref{eq:t_visc}) we can obtain an approximate expression for the luminosity on the Rayleigh-Jeans tail of

 We note that for this approximation we have assumed that the emission lies on the Rayleigh-Jeans tail, which is not necessarily the case at larger values of $R_{d,0}$.
 This leads to a slight over-estimate of the luminosity, as compared to the more accurate calculations presented in Figure \ref{fig:constant_lum}.
-In Figure \ref{fig:constant_lum} we have also assumed (arbitrarily) that the initial surface density profile for follows a power-law with exponent $\gamma=-0.5$ (see equation \ref{eq:sigma0}).
+In Figure \ref{fig:constant_lum} we have also assumed (arbitrarily) that the initial surface density profile follows a power-law with exponent $\gamma=-0.5$ (see equation \ref{eq:sigma0}).
 This is justified for spreading disks as the late-time emission loses memory of the initial shape of $\Sigma(r)$.
 At early times this is not true, but we find that as long as most of the initial disk mass is concentrated at large radii then the estimated luminosity does not change by more than order unity for different choices of the initial surface density distribution.

-Figure \ref{fig:constant_lum} and equation (\ref{eq:Lnospread}) show that there is a range of parameters that can explain many of the observed late-time TDE sources through a disk that is viscously heated but not necessarily spreading significantly -- only the brightest sources in the top-right corner of the Figure appear to require spreading due to their short viscous timescales.
-Equation \ref{eq:Lnospread} highlights part of the reason for this: the dependence of the RJ tail emission on $t_\mathrm{visc}$ is relatively weak so that disks with long viscous timescales can still produce luminosities consistent with those observed at late-times in TDEs, particularly if the disk forms with a wider spread of angular momentum than traditionally assumed (larger $R_d$).
+Figure \ref{fig:constant_lum} and equation (\ref{eq:Lnospread}) show that there is a range of parameters that can explain many of the observed late-time TDE sources through a disk that is viscously heated but not necessarily spreading significantly -- the brightest sources near $\nu L_\nu\sim10^{43}$ erg s$^{-1}$ only appear in the bottom panel, which implies they require radially dispersed initial conditions and thus limited viscous spreading so that the disk can maintain a high luminosity for long enough.
+Equation (\ref{eq:Lnospread}) highlights part of the reason for this: the dependence of the RJ tail emission on $t_\mathrm{visc}$ is relatively weak so that disks with long viscous timescales can still produce luminosities consistent with those observed at late-times in TDEs, particularly if the disk forms with a wider spread of angular momentum than traditionally assumed (larger $R_d$).

 We conclude then that although we agree with previous work arguing that viscously spreading disks are a good model for optical/UV plateaus in TDEs, the early time luminosities in many cases do not explicitly require spreading on the timescale of the observations.